TashaGeo/TashaGeo/README.md

 - 👋 Hi, I’m @TashaGeo
 - 👀 I’m interested in ...Motorbikes, dogs, art and coding!
 - 🌱 I’m currently learning ...Fullstack Web Development with Angela Yu <3
-- 💞️ I’m looking to collaborate on ...I'm for anything
+- 💞️ I’m looking to collaborate on ...I'm up for anything
 - 📫 How to reach me ... on any of my contact info

 <!---